-The problem, however, is that people are often unaware of the distinctions.
+The problem, however, is that most people are unaware of the distinctions between different retention measurements.
 As a result, they end up making misinformed decisions based on the wrong metrics or apple-to-orange benchmarking.

 I haven’t found an article that clearly explains the differences between various retention metrics, so I decided to write one myself.
 In this guide, I will dive into the different ways of measuring retention in B2B SaaS and explain how each one should be used.

 NOTE: The following metrics are designed for subscription-based B2B (and likely B2C) SaaS.
 They might not be suitable for other revenue models, such as e-commerce or pay-per-use products.

 Before I get into the calculations, here are some key concepts you should understand:

 Retention vs Churn